-At the initial offer stage of the admissions process, we do not consider applications which are either submitted or changed after the closing date of 31 October 2023 until we have dealt with all applications received on time, unless there are exceptional reasons that prevented you from submitting the form on time and you provide independent proof to confirm your circumstances.
+At the initial offer stage of the admissions process, we do not consider applications which are either submitted or changed after the closing date of 15 January 2024 until we have dealt with all applications received on time, unless there are exceptional reasons that prevented you from submitting the form on time and you provide independent proof to confirm your circumstances.
 We will deal with these applications differently depending on the date we receive them.

-If you submit an application after 31 October 2023 but before 5 January 2024.
-If you do not supply independent evidence/ documentation at the time of submission your application will be classed as late.
+If you submit an application after 15 January 2024 but before 9 February 2024 and you feel that there are exceptional reasons, you need to supply independent evidence/documentation at the time of submission, or your application will be classed as late.

 We may write to you and ask for more details, for example to request some independent evidence.
-If you cannot provide the information required, or it is not received until after 5 January 2024, we will not be able to take into account your circumstances during the initial allocation process.
+If you cannot provide the information required, or it is not received until after 9 February 2024, we will not be able to consider your circumstances during the initial allocation process.
 However, we will be able to use it at a later stage, such as reallocation day.
 More information about reallocation day can be found on page 14.